istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

     `ca-chain.cert.pem` should exist in the directory contents.

-1. If you created the `istio-ingressgateway-ca-certs` secret, but the CA certificate is not loaded, kill the ingress gateway pod and force it to reload the certificate:
+1. If you created the `istio-ingressgateway-ca-certs` secret, but the CA certificate is not loaded, delete the ingress gateway pod and force it to reload the certificate:

     {{< text bash >}}